 Climate and Average Weather in Equatorial Guinea

 Despite the name, no part of Equatorial Guinea's territory lies on the equator.
 The whole country lies within the Atlantic Equatorial coastal forests ecoregion except for patches of Central African mangroves on the coast.
 Equatorial Guinea has a tropical climate with distinct wet and dry seasons.
+Maximum temperatures are fairly constant.
 From June to August, Río Muni is dry and Bioko wet; from December to February, the reverse occurs.
-In between there is gradual transition.

-Interested in more detailed information on the Weather and Climate in Equatorial Guinea?
+Interested in more detailed Weather and Climate information for Equatorial Guinea?

 Please select the city below you wish to travel to, or the one closest to your destination.
 Each selected city will show you the following graphs:

 2. Monthly averages of precipitation throughout the year (rainfall, snow etc)